DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

         - the hash function should be collision-resistant, meaning it is extremely hard to find two messages that produce the same hash value output
         - hashes are used for storing passwords, with email, and for file download integrity verification
     - Hashing and integrity: if the hash generated by sender, and separately by the receiver match, then we have integrity
+    - Cryptographic salt values are added to the passwords in password files before hashing to defeat rainbow table and dictionary attacks.

 [3.7](#3.7) Understand methods of cryptanalytic attacks (OSG-9 Chpts 7,14,21)
 - 3.7.1 Brute force